 Everyone knows taking practice tests is important before your exam day--here are three key reasons why you need to use practice tests to prepare for the DAT!

-The USMLE Step 1 exam is now pass/fail.
-This encourages students to attend lectures, save money on overloading resources, focus on their preclinical curriculum, and create a more solid foundation for the USMLE Step 2 and 3 exams, as well as their future careers.
+The USMLE Step 1 is now pass/fail, helping students focus on lectures, save on resources, and build a strong foundation for Step 2, Step 3, and their future medical careers.

 There are different classes of analgesics that can be used to relieve pain, and prescriptions should be individualized to the patient’s comorbidities and pain level.